ty-hayes-82/crm-assistant/docs/development_roadmap.md

   - Feed 3–5 public course domains/names; verify JSON includes citations and timestamps.
   - Add a unit test to fail when any field lacks `source_urls` or `last_verified_at`.
 - **acceptance**:
-  - For each input, returns structured JSON with citations; DQ fails on missing provenance.
+  - ✅ For each input, returns structured JSON with citations; DQ fails on missing provenance.
+  - ✅ Unit tests in `tests/enrichment/test_provenance_gate.py` validate provenance enforcement.

-### Phase 2 — HubSpot connectivity (direct script; safe dry run)
+### ✅ Phase 2 — HubSpot connectivity (direct script; safe dry run) (COMPLETED)
 - **goal**: Prove HubSpot auth and payloads with an isolated script.
 - **scope**:
   - Use `scripts/update_mansion_ridge_direct.py` as reference.